jmqm/bitwarden_rs-backup/README.md

-Backs up vaultwarden files using cron daemon.
+Backs up vaultwarden files and folders to `tar.xz` archives.
 Can be set to run automatically.

 ## Usage